JEFworks-Lab/genomic-data-visualization-2023/_course/11-misleading-visualizations.md

 # Class Lesson Notes 11

-Prof. Fan’s whiteboard notes from class: [genomic-data-visualization-classnotes-20220211.pdf (click to download)]({{ site.baseurl }}/resources/notes/genomic-data-visualization-classnotes-20220211.pdf)

-Prof. Fan’s code from class: [inclass-plotting-20220211.R (click to download)]({{ site.baseurl }}/resources/code/inclass-plotting-20220211.R)
+Prof. Fan’s code from class: [code-02-17-2023.R (click to download)]({{ site.baseurl }}/resources/code/code-02-17-2023.R)

-In case you're curious how the mystery dataset was made: [generate_mystery.R (click to download)]({{ site.baseurl }}/resources/code/generate_mystery.R)

 ---

 # Homework Assignment 11

 None.
-Complete Homework Assignment 7 if you have not done so yet.
+Complete HW5 if you have not done so yet.